pzeidman/HDM-toolbox/README.md

 NB 2: This work is unpublished.

 ## Instructions for running the demo
-1. Download the toolbox and add the 'toolbox' directory to your Matlab path.
+1. [Download the toolbox](https://github.com/pzeidman/HDM-toolbox/archive/master.zip), unzip it and add the 'toolbox' directory to your Matlab path.
-2. In Matlab, enter the attention_example directory and run spm_hdm_demo.m
+2. In Matlab, go into the attention_example directory and run **spm_hdm_demo.m**

 ## Function details
 The code is arranged into a set of functions, mirroring the DCM framework: